 The Wolverhampton Civic Society was initially established in 1960, with the aim of “preserving and protecting throughout the borough of Wolverhampton”.
 The organisation studied planning applications, trying to ensure these were sympathetic to their surroundings and supported Conservation areas and promoted their extension.
 For many years, the organisation was run by “Mr Wolverhampton” Richard Rhodes.
 In 1983, Richard, along with Rudi Herbert and Pat Reidy, oversaw the introduction of a commemorative blue plaque scheme in Wolverhampton.
 This has gone on to be arguably the most successful scheme outside London, with over 100 produced.
-Pictured to the left is Richard with Sarah King, president general of Daughters of the American Revolution National Headquarters at the 1985 unveiling of a plaque for Button Gwinnett.
+Sarah King, president general of Daughters of the American Revolution National Headquarters was present at the 1985 unveiling of a plaque for Button Gwinnett.
 The Civic Society was also instrumental in driving the case for Wolverhampton gaining city status.

 Chairman – Suhail Rana

 Treasurer – Phil Jones

 We are always looking for more people to join our committee.

 If you’re interested please contact the Chairman on enquiries@WolverhamptonSociety.com